-Our Housing Revenue Account Business Plan 2021-2051 has identified £25 million over the next 5 years (2021-2025) for the provision of new affordable Council owned homes.
+Our Housing Revenue Account Business Plan 2021-2051 has identified £25million over the next 5 years for the provision of new affordable Council owned homes.

-We anticipate this will equate to approximately 125 new homes being commenced within the borough and owned by Runnymede Borough Council.
+We anticipate this will equate to approximately 125 new homes being commenced within the borough and owned by Runnymede Borough Council over the next 5 years.